 How much do you have to spend?
-It is worth figuring this out and/or getting a rough idea before you start to collect Website redesign bids.
+It is worth figuring this out and/or getting a rough idea before you start to collect website redesign bids.
 Website pricing is all over the map and there simply is no industry standard.

-There are vast number of technologies that a Website can be built on.
+There are vast number of technologies that a website can be built on.
 Enterprise systems and languages are those that are owned by a large company, such as Microsoft or Adobe.
 Open source technologies, such as PHP, MySQL have gained great popularity over the years and are not owned or controlled by a single company.
-There are advantages and disadvantages to each and it can be hard to cut through the hype of any of them.
+There are advantages and disadvantages to each, and it can be hard to cut through the hype of any of them.

 In addition, be careful not to confuse hosting or server support with web support and website maintenance.
-These are two different things, one only supports the server that your Website runs on and the other actually provides support to your particular Website.
-See my recent posts on why you need Web support with a CMS and what hosting and server support actually cover.
+These are two different things; one only supports the server that your website runs on and the other actually provides support to your particular website.
+See my posts on why you need web support with a CMS and what hosting and server support actually covers.